-Abby: Give gift of service to parents
+Abby: Give gift of your service to help older parents

 Dear Abby: For those who are looking for gift suggestions for older parents, may I offer what my kids do for us?
 They live far away and usually visit us in the spring and fall.